-THE great Bactrian Kingdom, lying on the extrome fank of the Porsian, and later the Schucid, Empire has an interest, all its own, to the student of Ancient History.
-It was here that the East merged into the West, and the West eventually overflowed its bounds and encreached upon the Eastern world, producing a wonderful cosmopolitan civilization, the history of which it is the object of this essay to investigate.
+THE great Bactrian Kingdom, lying on the extreme flank of the Persian, and later the Seleucid, Empire has an interest, all its own, to the student of Ancient History.
+It was here that the East merged into the West, and the West eventually overflowed its bounds and encroached upon the Eastern world, producing a wonderful cosmopolitan civilization, the history of which it is the object of this essay to investigate.

 Many circumstances concurred to give to Bactria a position of unique importance in the Ancient World.
-It was the grand "clearing-house" of the world's commerce; the three roads which met at Bactria, brought together caravans from the Khyber, from China, and from the great trade-route which linked up Asia with Europe, and, running north of the Hyrcanian desert, tapped the chief colonial trading centres of the Levant.
+It was the grand "clearing-house" of the world's commerce; the threeroads which met at Bactria, brought together caravans from the Khyber, from China, and from the great trade-route which linked up Asia with Europe, and, running north of the Hyrcanian desert, tapped the chief colonial trading centres of the Levant.

-Besides this, Bactria was immensely fortile, and had a considerable trade of her own; the twelfth sattappy of the Persian Empire, paying three hundred and sixty talents yearly into the Imporial Treasury, she was respected both for her wealth and for many other reasons.
+Besides this, Bactria was immensely fertile, and had a considerable trade of her own; the twelfth satrapy of the Persian Empire, paying three hundred and sixty talents yearly into the Imperial Treasury, she was respected both for her wealth and for many other reasons.

-Bactrin, "the pride of Iran", was looked upon as the heart of the Empire, the cradle of the national religion.
-The fierce independent Iranian nobles of the Bactria were celebrated for their provess as cavalrymen, and for the tenacity with which they clung to their national customs.
-Later, Bactria became of importance to the Selectical Empire, as, to some extent, it had been to Persia, as the barrier-state-which kept watch and ward over the Scythians of the Northern Steppes.
-In this respect it failed; partly owing to the rivalry of Parthin, partly to the ambitions imperial policy of the Bactrian monarchs, which exhausted the population while it extended their territories the Bactrian Greeks were forced to evacuate their northern home on the Oxus, and to enact the last act of the drains of Greek occupation of the East, in the Kabul and Panials.
-The history of Bactrin is the history of the absorption of a race, but not before it presents results which are of considerable historical importance.
-It seemed indeed as if Bactria was at one time likely to occupy the position which Parthia offerwards assumed in Asia Minor: but the healthy and supremely national civilization of the latter country quickly eclipsed the brilliant but exotic product of Greek invasion, which for a time threatened its existence.
-The political centre of gravity of Bactria tended steadily to move southwards and castwards, till finally the Greek element was outirdy absorbed into India.
+Bactria, "the pride of Iran", was looked upon as the heart of the Empire, the cradle of the national religion.
+The fierce independent Iranian nobles of the Bactria were celebrated for their prowess as cavalrymen, and for the tenacity with which they clung to their national customs.
+Later, Bactria became of importance to the Seleucid Empire, as, to some extent, it had been to Persia, as the barrier-state which kept watch and ward over the Scythians of the Northern Steppes.
+In this respect it failed; partly owing to the rivalry of Parthia, partly to the ambitions imperial policy of the Bactrian monarchs, which exhausted the population while it extended their territories, the Bactrian Greeks were forced to evacuate their northern home on the Oxus, and to enact the last act of the drama of Greek occupation of the East, in the Kabul and Punjab.
+The history of Bactria is the history of the absorption of a race, but not before it presents results which are of considerable historical importance.
+It seemed indeed as if Bactria was at one time likely to occupy the position which Parthia afterwards assumed in Asia Minor; but the healthy and supremely national civilization of the laster country quickly eclipsed the brilliant but exotic product of Greek invasion, which for a time threatened its existence.
+The political 'centre of gravity' of Bactria tended steadily to move southwards and eastwards, till finally the Greek element was entirely absorbed into India.

-The certy history of the Ivanian settlement of Bactria is completely lost in a mist of fable and legend.
-Only two statements appear to have any historical importance, the unanimous agreement of historians that Zorosstor was a Bactrian, and Justin's assertion that Bactria "was founded by the Scythians", the significance of which I have endeavoured to point out.
+The early history of the Iranian settlement of Bactria is completely lost in a mist of fable and legend.
+Only two statements appear to have any historical importance, the unanimous agreement of historians that Zoroaster was a Bactrian, and Justin's assertion that Bactria "was founded by the Scythians", the significance of which I have endeavoured to point out.

 With the annexation of Bactria by the Persian Empire, we come upon surer ground, and Herodotus gives us a good deal of information about this important satrapy.
-I have quoted from Rawlinson's Edition (1367), and also from that Editor's transcription of the Behisten Inscription, with the interesting allusion to Durlases, the satrap employed by Darius to put down the revolt of Plmortes of Margiana.
+I have quoted from Rawlinson's Edition (1867), and also from that Editor's transcription of the Behistun Inscription, with the interesting allusion to Dardases, the satrap employed by Darius to put down the revolt of Phraortes of Margiana.